 The Schott Family Crest was acquired from the Houseofnames.com archives.
 The Schott Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 11 November 2013 at 09:41.
+This page was last modified on 22 October 2015 at 11:24.